Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Is it realistic to exit with profit in Palembang as of 2026?

-The minimum holding period that typically makes exiting with profit realistic in Palembang is around 5 to 7 years, which allows time for modest appreciation to overcome transaction costs and inflation.
+The estimated minimum holding period that usually makes profit realistic in Palembang is about 5 to 7 years, because transaction costs and modest price growth need time to be absorbed.

 What sources have we used to write this blog article?